 Please note: CNCS will not consider an advance request to submit a late application.
 Applicants are encouraged to continue working on their application until it is submitted.
-If you are experiencing technical difficulties, please carefully review and follow the guidance listed above, and submit your application as soon as possible.
+If you are experiencing technical difficulties, or impediment beyond your control such as a natural disaster, please carefully review and follow the guidance listed above, and submit your application as soon as possible.